 Talking to your students about academic integrity

 The Writing Center’s page on plagiarism offers helpful definitions aimed at students that you can use and links to NMU's student handbook policies on academic honesty.
-You can (and should) speak to your classes about the seriousness of stealing another’s work or ideas.
-Another great resource to help you do this is plagiarism.org, which offers dozens of research about defining, preventing, and teaching students about plagiarism.
+You can (and should) speak to your classes about the seriousness of stealing another person's work or ideas, as well as the lesser known problem of self-plagiarism.
+Another great resource to help you do this is plagiarism.org, which offers a cornucopia of research about defining, preventing, and teaching students about plagiarism.

 Plagiarism detection tools